Hattix.co.uk PC Hardware Collection

 The next generation of devices extended speeds even more, using multiple spatial streams, to a raw PHY rate of 1.3 Gbps, resulting in a MAC rate of 550 Mbps.

 The use of HomePlugs could be prosecuted the UK under the Wireless Telegraphy Act, as they broadcast on licenced channels, using bands from 2 MHz to 30 MHz (Atheros extended this from 30 to 63 MHz).
 AV2 can additionally go as high as 83 MHz.
-A successful prosecution would require the operator to be causing interference to official communications, and to have refused to cease such interference.
+A successful prosecution would require the operator to be causing interference to official communications (so a licenced user), and to have refused to cease such interference.
 As they're given out by major ISPs (including BT), it would be a quite ballsy move to try prosecuting under the Wireless Telegraphy Act.

 The power output is 24 dBm, or 0.25 watts, which is more than enough to interfere with shortwave radios, such as amateur radio and CB, over a several kilometer distance.
 Home wiring, being unshielded, long, with numerous straight runs of different lengths is surprisingly effective as an antenna!